verlok/responsive-images-automator/README.md

 The magic formulas in the rightmost columns of the spreadsheet will guide you.

-Adjust `intrinsicWidth` where you see "POOR" or "BIG" indications in the `isOK` column.
+Adjust `chosenIntrinsicWidth` where you see "POOR" or "BIG" indications in the `chosenEvaluation` column.
 You want to accept a "BIG" on rarely used resolutions, e.g. 320@2x.

-Now check: do you have similar `intrinsicWidth` values?
+Now check: do you have similar `chosenIntrinsicWidth` values?
 If you do, group them by using one of the similar values.
 It is generally a good idea to use the one that corresponds to the most used resolution.
 Do that and check again the `isOK` column and adjust where needed.

 ### Polish VW